nicola-cab/cpp_sandbox/functional/README.md

 Conclusion
 -------------

-It looks like without optimisation stl over-performs tail recursive implemented algorithms.
-With O3 enable there is tail recursion optimisation does its job and makes a recursive call run as fast as the iterative counterpart.
+It looks like that without optimisation stl over-performs tail recursive implemented algorithms.
+With O3 enabled tail recursion optimisation does its job and it makes a recursive call run as fast as the iterative counterpart.
+Intersting notice that std::find was always beaten by the tail recursive counterpart.